rapidfort/community-images/community_images/mariadb/bitnami/README.md

 Our hardened images are updated daily using the latest vulnerability information available.

-Trademarks: This software listing is packaged by RapidFort.
-The respective trademarks mentioned in the offering are owned by the respective companies, and use of them does not imply any affiliation or endorsement.

 ## What’s the difference between the official XXX image and this hardened image?
 RapidFort’s hardened [rapidfort/mariadb][rf-dh-image-link] image has been optimized by our proprietary scanning and slimming technology.
 We are big fans of open source software, containerized infrastructure, and security.